Model-free Rank Aggregation in the Presence of Rater Heterogeneity: A Maximum Score Approach: Numerical Experiments

 \subsection{Real data analysis}

-We apply the same methods considered in the simulation in Section~\ref{subsec:simu} to a professional tennis match dataset, which contains the results of all men's matches organized by the Association of Tennis Professionals (ATP) from 2000 to 2018, collected from http://www.tennis-data.co.uk.
+\textbf{Tennis data (pairwise comparison).} We apply the same methods considered in the simulation in Section~\ref{subsec:simu} to a professional tennis match dataset, which contains the results of all men's matches organized by the Association of Tennis Professionals (ATP) from 2000 to 2018, collected from http://www.tennis-data.co.uk.
 The data covers Grand Slams, ATP Masters 1000, and other professional events.
 The same data has been considered in \cite{han2020asymptotic} and \cite{lee2025pairwise}.
-After removing players who lost all games, the set contains 875 players, with 7.13\% of player pairs having competed at least once.
+After removing players who lost all games, the set contains 875 players, with 7.13\% of player pairs having competed at least once. {Here, each match is treated as a pairwise comparison event with \(L_k=2\); thus, the proposed method is directly applicable even though the data do not involve human raters in the usual sense.}

-Table~\ref{tab:top10} gives the top 10 players ranked by each method.
+Table~\ref{tab:top10_tennis} gives the top 10 players ranked by each method.
 The top 10 lists provided by the counting and USVT methods do not align well with people's impression about the top male tennis players.
 For example, the USVT method ranks Roddick A. third, ahead of, for example, Djokovic, N., and the counting algorithm ranks Ferrer D. fourth, ahead of, for example, Murray, A., which does not seem sensible.
 In fact, we do not expect the counting and USVT methods to work well for the current data, because these methods are based on the assumption that the missingness probabilities for the competing pairs are uniform.
 This assumption is unlikely to hold here as the likelihood of two professional tennis players meeting in a match depends on their ranking.
 The BT model and the MASTER do not need this assumption.